crcn/tandem-old/README.md

 Tandem allows you to split components out into separate files that can be integrated into your existing codebase, and organized however you want.
 Take a look at the Tandem source code for an example on how this can be done: https://github.com/crcn/tandem-preview/tree/master/packages/front-end/src/components

+#### Basically code

+Tandem provides a _thin_ layer on top of HTML & CSS so you should be able to build just about anything you want.

 #### Safety